Last updated July 2026

 How long is the walkway?

-The walkway is 4km and takes about one hour return on foot.
-By bike the return trip takes roughly 20–30 minutes at a steady pace.
+The walkway measures 4km and takes approximately one hour for a return walk.
+By bike the return trip is roughly 20–30 minutes at a steady pace.

 Where does the walkway start?

-The main starting point is Harbourview-Orangihina Park at the northern tip of Te Atatū Peninsula.
-There’s free parking at the park.
+The main starting point is Harbourview-Orangihina Park at the northern end of Te Atatū Peninsula, with free parking available.

 What birds can I see?

-Is there a route from Te Atatū into the city by bike?
+Is there a cycling route from Te Atatū into the city?

 Spotted something incorrect on this page?
 Let us know.